-Its unusual large, splotchy bill has sharp edges, which help in the swift decapitation of prey, and also in separating out vegetation that may have been collected with the fish.
+Its unusual large, splotchy bill has sharp edges, which help in the swift decapitation of prey, and also in separating out vegetation that may be grabbed with the fish.
 The upper mandible ends in a sharp nail, which helps shish-kabab slippery prey.

 The shoebill’s wings are well suited for soaring; they are strong enough to enable the bird to lift off near vertically, though it requires a powerful leap and a few heavy wing beats to catch a thermal.
 It’s wings help it keep its balance when clambering over shifting, wet vegetation.
 It has long legs and long toes, which also help it traverse sodden, marshy habitats.